AlenaGM/marvel/README.md

 # MARVEL

-_Marvel Characters database: Single Page Application built with React._
+_Marvel Characters database: Single Page Application built with React.
+IN PROGESS_

 Training project made while following [JavaScript + React course] by Ivan Petrychenko on Udemy in order to master basic principles of React and Redux.